kateBea/Mikoto/README.md

   cd build

   # Run CMake on the CMake file from the repo root directory
-  cmake ..
+  cmake -S .. -B .

   # Finally build the project
-  cmake --build .
+  cmake --build . --config Release

-  # and run the executable
+  # and run the executable (if on Linux, the executable should be in build folder)
   ./Mikoto
 ```

+# Dependencies
 This project is done thanks to various third-party libraries:

 1. [FMT (Modern formatting library)](https://github.com/fmtlib/fmt)